htcfreek/SimpleLapsGui/README.md

 3. Run the tool using the Batch file or the PowerShell script.

 > [!TIP]
-> With a shortcut using the `SimpleLapsGui.ico` from the downloaded zip file shows the correct window icon on your task bar.
+> Using a shortcut with the `SimpleLapsGui.ico` from the downloaded zip file shows the correct window icon on your task bar.

 ### System requirements

 - PowerShell 5.1
 - Windows LAPS PowerShell module
+- Active Directory Domain joined machine and user account
 - Optional for changing the timestamp of Microsoft LAPS (legacy) passwords: Microsoft LAPS PowerShell module (AdmPwd module)
-- Requires an Active Directory joined machine to work properly.

 ### Permissions

-The user who uses the tool needs the following permissions:
+The user account who uses the tool needs the following permissions:

 - Read LAPS password attribute(s).
 - Decrypt the Windows LAPS password.